annesbl/daais_particles/README.md

 ## Challenges & Lessons Learned

 **Handling Large Numbers of Particles:** A key challenge in this simulation was optimizing performance when simulating large particle counts.
-Implementing the KD-Tree for fast neighbor searches was crucial for ensuring the system remained performant as the number of particles grew.<br>
+Implementing the KD-Tree for fast neighbor searches was crucial for ensuring the system remained performant as the number of particles grew.
 **Tuning Interaction Strengths:** Defining a meaningful and balanced interaction matrix was another challenge.
-After experimenting with various values, we found that varying the interaction strengths allowed us to model different behaviors, like attraction and repulsion between different types of particles.<br>
+After experimenting with various values, we found that varying the interaction strengths allowed us to model different behaviors, like attraction and repulsion between different types of particles.
 **Visualization with Pygame:** While Pygame was useful for visualization, managing the rendering loop to ensure smooth updates at a high frame rate was challenging.
-We used pygame.time.Clock() to limit the frame rate to 60 FPS, which kept the simulation responsive.<br>
+We used pygame.time.Clock() to limit the frame rate to 60 FPS, which kept the simulation responsive.

-## Future Work

-**Improved Performance for Large Simulations:** While KD-Tree optimization improves performance, the simulation could still benefit from further optimization, especially when working with larger particle systems.<br>
-**Advanced Interaction Models:** Future versions could introduce more sophisticated interaction models, including additional forces or particle behaviors based on environmental factors (e.g., temperature or external fields).<br>
-**User Interface for Parameter Adjustments:** A graphical user interface (GUI) would allow users to dynamically adjust parameters like particle count, interaction strength, and simulation speed during runtime.<br>
-**Integration with Machine Learning:** It would be interesting to explore how machine learning algorithms could be used to model or predict particle behavior or interactions more accurately.

 ## Authors